 Better Pins with Canva

-Tip: Using Canva’s “magic resize” program, I created new Facebook-ready images for the existing blog posts, in minutes.
+Tip: With Canva’s “magic resize” option, I had all social media images for each existing blog post, in a few minutes.

 Using Pinterest as a Search Engine

 At this time, I had less than 3,000 average viewers.
-But, I was spending more time on Pinterest and really exploring my interests through the site.
-I started using Pinterest as a search engine for travel ideas and crafting instructions.
+But, I was spending more time on Pinterest.
+I started using Pinterest as a visual search engine for travel ideas and crafting instructions.
 The search results were spot on to what I needed.

 When using Pinterest as a search engine, I noticed that I was pinning directly on Pinterest for those types of search results.
-This was generally not additional computer activity, just a change to use Pinterest for searching more often than using Google or Bing.
+This was generally not additional computer activity, just a change to use Pinterest for searching more often than using Google or Bing, especially for crafting ideas and projects.

 I was also working more consistently on posting relevant content into my Tailwind tribes.
-If I discovered unique content, I was much more consistent about adding the content to a tribe group.
+If I discovered unique content, I was consistent about adding the blog posts to a tribe group.
 With the Google Chrome toolbar extension, it was so easy to toggle into Tailwind whenever I discovered great content to share with the tribe groups.

 And then it was June